vslavik/poedit/libs/geometry/example/with_external_libs/x06_qt_world_mapper_readme.txt

 To compile this program:

 Install Qt (if not done before)
-Install Boost (if not done before)

-Using MSVC:
-   - edit the file qt.vsprops
-   - set the UserMacro QT to point to your Qt distribution
-   - edit the file boost.vsprops
-   - set the UserMacro BOOST_ROOT to point to your Boost distribution
-   - alternatively you can include Boost and/or Qt in your standard include path

 Using Linux/gcc
    - install Qt with sudo apt-get install libqt4-dev